mbenningfield1/utilext/utilext/test/README.txt

 All of the test files use the tcltest package, which should come with any standard Tcl/Tk distribution.

-Each extension function has its corresponding test files, split between UTF-8 and UTF-16 tests.
-There is quite a bit of duplication from one encoding to the other, because the UTF-16 tests simply verify that path through the code.
+Each extension function has its corresponding test files, sequentially numbered for each function for each succeeding group of tests for that function.
+This is usually a separate set of tests for UTF-16 text encoding, but some functions have additional test files beyond that.

 Assuming you have a local installation of Tcl, you will need to copy the correct Tcl-enabled sqlite library into the proper location in your Tcl installation.